+Further explanation in sec.
+5.0.2

 Folder

 Similar to the abstract model of a file system, a folder in the context of this specification is a container with a designated location (pathname) that can contain objects and/or sub-folders (i.e. be considered as their parent in the location hierarchy).
 The folder resource in the context of this specification comprises of: